acquia/http-hmac-spec/README.md

 * `Path`: The HTTP request path with leading slash, e.g. `/resource/11`
 * `QueryParameters`: Any query parameters or empty string.
 This should be the exact string sent by the client, including urlencoding.
 * `AuthorizationHeaderParameters`: normalized parameters similar to section 9.1.1 of OAuth 1.0a.
 The parameters are the id, nonce, realm, and version from the Authorization header.
 Parameters are sorted by name and separated by '&' with name and value separated by =, percent encoded (urlencoded)
-* `Added Signed Headers`: The normalized header names and values specified in the headers parameter of the Authorization header.
+* `AdditionalSignedHeaders`: The normalized header names and values specified in the headers parameter of the Authorization header.
 Names should be lower-cased, sorted by name, separated from value by a colon and the value followed by a newline so each extra header is on its own line.
 If there are no added signed headers, an empty line should not be added to the signature base string.
 * `X-Authorization-Timestamp`:  The value of the X-Authorization-Timestamp header
 * `Content-Type`: The lowercase value of the "Content-type" header (or empty string if absent).
 Omit if Content-Length is 0.
 * `Body-Hash`: The base64 encoded SHA-256 digest of the raw body of the HTTP request, for POST, PUT, PATCH, DELETE or other requests that may have a body.
 Omit if Content-Length is 0.
 This should be identical to the string sent as the X-Authorization-Content-SHA256 header.